64nYm3d3/CheatSheet/Security/Red/Learn some stuff/Port_Redirection_and_Tunneling.md

 http://127.0.0.1/:8080
 ~~~

-So, we browse the local port 8080 on the internal network, which redirects traffic outound through port 445 to our machine at home, encrypted through ssh from the internal machine to our machine at home, which then again redirects to the web server at 123.123.123.123 (I think I messed up explaining this)
+So, we browse the local port 8080 on the internal network, which redirects traffic outound through port 445 to our machine at home, encrypted through ssh from the internal machine to our machine at home, which then again redirects to the web server at 123.123.123.123

 ## Remote Port Forwarding